 A bladder injury often occurs when the pelvis is injured, as in a high-speed motor vehicle crash or a fall.
 Penetrating wounds, usually resulting from gunshots, can rarely injure the bladder.
 In addition, a bladder injury may occur unintentionally during surgery involving the lower abdomen or pelvis (such as removal of the uterus [hysterectomy], cesarean delivery, or removal of the colon [colectomy]).

-(See Overview of Urinary Tract and Genital Injury Overview of Urinary Tract and Genital Injury The kidneys and the rest of the urinary tract (the bladder, ureters [tubes that carry urine from the kidneys to the bladder], and urethra) may become injured in a number of ways.
-Examples include... read more .)
+(See Overview of Urinary Tract and Genital Injury Overview of Urinary Tract and Genital Injury The kidneys and the rest of the urinary tract (the bladder, ureters [tubes that carry urine from the kidneys to the bladder], and urethra [the tube through which urine flows out of the body]... read more .)

 If bladder injuries are not promptly treated, complications such as the following may develop:

-The most common symptoms of a bladder injury are visible blood in the urine, difficulty in urinating, and pain in the pelvis and lower abdomen or during urination.
-If the lowermost portion of the bladder (where the muscle that helps to control urination is located) has been injured, the person may experience frequent urination or urinary incontinence.
+The most common symptoms of a bladder injury are visible blood in the urine, difficulty in urinating, and pain and distention (swelling) in the pelvis and lower abdomen or during urination.
+If the lowermost portion of the bladder (where the muscle that helps to control urination is located) has been injured, the person may experience urinary incontinence.

-The diagnosis of a bladder injury is best established by cystography, a procedure in which a radiopaque contrast agent X-rays with a radiopaque contrast agent X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
-In very low doses, x-rays are used to produce images that help doctors diagnose disease.
-In high... read more , a liquid that is visible on x-rays, is injected into the bladder and CT or standard x-rays are used to look for leakage (see Imaging Tests of the Urinary Tract Imaging Tests of the Urinary Tract There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+The diagnosis of a bladder injury is best established by cystography Cystography and cystourethrography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
 (See also Overview of the Urinary Tract.)
+X-rays are usually not helpful in evaluating... read more , a procedure in which a radiopaque contrast agent X-rays with a radiopaque contrast agent X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+X-rays may be used alone (conventional x-ray imaging) or combined with... read more , a liquid that is visible on x-rays, is injected into the bladder and CT or standard x-rays are used to look for leakage (see Imaging Tests of the Urinary Tract Imaging Tests of the Urinary Tract There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+(See also Overview of the Urinary Tract.)
 X-rays are usually not helpful in evaluating... read more ).
-Bladder injuries that occur during a surgical procedure are usually recognized promptly at the time of surgery and imaging tests of the bladder are not needed.
+Bladder injuries that occur during a surgical procedure are usually recognized promptly at the time of surgery, so imaging tests of the bladder are usually not needed.

 Minor bladder injuries, either bruises or select small tears (lacerations), may be treated by inserting a catheter into the urethra for 5 to 10 days.
 The catheter continuously drains urine so the bladder does not fill up, which makes it easier for the bladder to heal.